Nakhane: Acoustic-guitar music and Brave Confusion (2007-2014)

-At 19 their aunt bought them an acoustic guitar and they began writing songs, performing in open-mic clubs and eventually getting signed, calling themself Nakhane Touré in tribute to Malian musician Ali Farka Touré and as an ode to pan-Africanism.
+At 19, their aunt bought them an acoustic guitar and they began writing songs, performing in open-mic clubs and eventually getting signed, calling themself Nakhane Touré in tribute to Malian musician Ali Farka Touré and as an ode to pan-Africanism.
 Their debut album, the acoustic guitar-driven Brave Confusion, released on 29 July 2013, was influenced by Ali Farka Touré and West African music.
-Lyrically it explored race, religion and sexuality.
+Lyrically, it explored race, religion and sexuality.
 In 2014, Nakhane won the Best Alternative Album award at the South African Music Awards.
 Although they had left the church, that night their pastor telephoned to tell them they were excommunicated.

 Electronic music and You Will Not Die (2015-present)

 Disillusioned with the folk scene's perceived authenticity, Nakhane began to gravitate towards a more electronic sound.
 In 2015, they had a club hit, "We Dance Again", with house DJ Black Coffee, then began writing their second album.
 Nearing their 30s and looking for closure, they wanted to end their 20s "on a positive note instead of an angry and bitter note", the new songs inspired by their childhood, their family, and their leaving the church.
 With a new sense of freedom and self-ownership, they dropped their stage surname Touré, viewing You Will Not Die as a rebirth.
 The album title was taken from Proverbs 23:13, referring to child discipline: 'If you punish them with the rod, they will not die.'

-Eschewing acoustic guitar, they wrote it on piano, recording 98% of it with producer Ben Christophers at the latter's London studio; Nakhane settled in the city in February 2018.
+They eschewed the acoustic guitar and wrote the album on piano, recording 98% of it with producer Ben Christophers at the latter's London studio; Nakhane settled in the city in February 2018.
 They wanted to work with electronic drums and synthesisers, and told Christophers they wanted the album to sound like the second side of David Bowie's Low, "but with the spirit of Nina Simone."
 It was released on 16 March 2018.
 Clash Music called it 'an incredibly beautiful document of self-acceptance, a soaring ode to self-worth, a blissful, remarkably assured piece of creativity.'
 Q magazine wrote that it was a 'remarkable' album, 'defiantly modern and unashamedly emotional.'
 A deluxe edition, featuring the Anohni collaboration "New Brighton", was released in North America on 22 February 2019.
 Pitchfork wrote that the album was 'an instant revelation on its own terms,' calling it 'strikingly intimate.'
 In May 2019 it won Best Alternative Album at the South African Music Awards.

-In June 2019, to mark the 50th anniversary of the Stonewall Riots, sparking the start of the modern LGBTQ rights movement, Queerty named them one of the Pride50 "trailblazing individuals who actively ensure society remains moving towards equality, acceptance and dignity for all queer people".
+In June 2019, to mark the 50th anniversary of the Stonewall Riots that had sparked the start of the modern LGBTQ rights movement, Queerty named them one of the Pride50 "trailblazing individuals who actively ensure society remains moving towards equality, acceptance and dignity for all queer people".